Seminar: Frederik vom Ende

 Exploring the Wonders of Quantum Mechanics: High School Visit to the Quantum Hub

-At the end of November 2023, the Quantum Hub welcomed a group of high school students from the Kuben videregående skole eager to learn about quantum mechanics.
+At the end of November 2023, the Quantum Hub and DQUANT welcomed a group of high school students from the Kuben videregående skole eager to learn about quantum mechanics.
 The visit comprised detailed lectures and practical tutorials aimed at introducing the students to the intricate and beautiful world of quantum physics.

 The day commenced with an overall introduction and motivation to the topic.
 This was followed by instructive lectures on solving the Schrödinger equation for the hydrogen atom.
 The different sessions provided an overview of the equation’s application beyond the ground state and its significance in understanding atomic behavior exemplified by quantized energy levels for the one-electron system.